jakobjassmann/ecodes-dk-lidar/README.md

 ## Documentation

+This repository contains the following documentation supplementary to the manuscript:

-A description of the output variables can be found [here](/documentation/variables.md) or download the [pdf](/documentation/variables.pdf).
+- A summary description of the output variables.
+See [/documentation/variables.md](/documentation/variables.md) (or as [pdf](/documentation/variables.pdf)).
+- Documentation for the pre- / post- processing and processing scripts.
+See [/scripts/readme.md](/scripts/readme.md).
+- Documentation for the *dklidar* Python module.
+See [/documentation/dklidar.md](/documentation/dklidar.md).
+- Example scripts for subsetting and working with the dataset.
+See [/manuscript/figure_6/subset_dataset.R](/manuscript/figure_6/subset_dataset.R) (subsetting) and [/manuscript/figure_6/figure_6.R](****) (ecological stratification).

 [\[to top\]](#content)